Peterborough’s Tiffany Arcari shares what she has learned from ‘The Tiffany Show’

 Through the screen and through her community engagement, it’s evident that Arcari has a deep-rooted passion for the community she calls home.

-With the recent launch of season two of The Tiffany Show (available on Cogeco YourTV Peterborough-Lindsay and through Arcari’s social channels), the self-described “idea generator,” consultant, event planner, emcee, public personality, and true Peterborough cheerleader is reflecting on some of the lessons she has learned and continues to learn from the show.
+With the recent launch of season two of The Tiffany Show (available on Cogeco YourTV Peterborough-Lindsay and through Arcari’s social channels), the self-described “idea generator,” consultant, event planner, emcee, public personality, and true Peterborough cheerleader reflects on some of the lessons she has learned and continues to learn from the show.

 Advertisement - content continues below